SyntaxUI/syntaxui/CONTRIBUTING.md

 # Contributing to SyntaxUI

 Thank you for your interest in contributing to SyntaxUI!
-I welcome contributions from the community to help improve and enhance syntaxUI.
+I welcome contributions from the community to help improve and enhance SyntaxUI.

 ## Getting Started